 Do Routine House Inspections

 Homes settle and, as they do, crack lines appear in their foundations and gaps may appear around window and door frames.
 These hairline cracks can be large insect gateways into your home.
 Walk the perimeter of your home every few months and do your detective work—look for those minute entrances, paying special attention to the spaces around your doors, windows, utility penetrations, and other potential points of entry into your home.
-Using the Insect Buster and its brass rod extension, spray diatomaceous earth into these cracks and crevices.
+Using the Insect Buster and its brass rod extension, spray diatomaceous earth or Dust to Dust into these cracks and crevices.

 Evaluate Your Lawn’s Foliage